By Professor Dr Ismail Omar

 Professor Dr Ismail Omar PPERT is the president of the Land Professionals Association of Malaysia (PERTAMA) since 2014 and lecturer in real estate management at Universiti Tun Hussein Onn Malaysia.

-This is part 3 of Prof Dr Ismail’s opinion series.
-To read parts 1 and 2, click on the links below.
+This is the first of a 3 part series.
+To read parts 2 and 3, please click on the links below.